 DISPUTE RESOLUTION

-In the event of any disputes arising under, out of, in connection with or in relation to the existence of this Agreement, or a breach therefore,THE PARTIES to resolve with discussion. , then the PARTIES agree to observe and comply with all laws, rules and regulations of each other’s country where this agreement is performed.
+In the event of any disputes arising under, out of, in connection with or in relation to the existence of this Agreement, or a breach therefore,THE PARTIES to resolve with discussion.
+If the deliberations for consensus are not reached, then the PARTIES agree to observe and comply with all laws, rules and regulations of each other’s country where this agreement is performed.

 Article 9